Burney Falls, California

 Difficulty: Easy.
 One thing I love about this park is that it is accessible to everyone.
 The falls are right by the park's road, parking lot, and visitor center.
 There is wheelchair access to the trail upstream from the falls, but not down the trail shown in the pictures below (it has some stairs near the top).
 You can read more about accessibility at the park's website.

 Geology of Burney FallsThis waterfall is quite unusual because most of the water comes out of an aquifer - a permeable layer of bedrock full of water - and from the river above.
 As this sign in the park explains, headward erosion of the waterfall has cut into the aquifer not far downstream from where the river emerges from its own aquifer.
-The area is underlain by interlayers of highly fractured lava flows and ash flow tuffs, and permeable gravels laid down by ancestral rivers.
+The area is underlain by layers of highly fractured lava flows and ash flow tuffs, with permeable gravels in-between laid down by paleo-rivers.

 From the high beginning of the trail, you can see the river flowing to the falls.
 But look closer!
 There's water flowing out of the cliff far to the left and right of the river!
 And that water is coming out of the rocks below river level!
 The falls produce 100 million gallons of water every day!
 And because they're fed by aquifer, their flow is more steady seasonally compared to a purely river-fed falls.